– William Stafford, from Across Kansas

 *CBS revoked its invitation for Bob Dylan to perform on the Ed Sullivan Show in May, 1963, because Dylan wanted to play “Talkin’ John Birch Paranoid Blues.”
 Thus allowed to gestate in the shadows, the John Birch Society morphed into today’s Republican Party.
 Remember kids, “He who pays the piper, calls the tune.”

-While Bob Dylan disclaims use of the Welshman’s name, we cop gladly to lifting this Dylan Thomas title: A Refusal to Mourn the Death, by Fire, of a Child in London
+While Bob Dylan disclaims use of the Welsh poet’s name, we cop gladly to lifting this Dylan Thomas title: A Refusal to Mourn the Death, by Fire, of a Child in London

 My family slept those level miles